Staff Profile

 Dr Emma Walker

-Associate Head of School: Children, Young People and Education - Counselling
+Associate Head of School for Children, Young People and Education - Counselling

 In my role as Associate Head of School, I have strategic and operational responsibility for the full suite of Programmes in the area of children, young people and education.
-These are three undergraduate Programmes: Education, SEN and Mental Health; Children Young People and Society; Early Years Education and Care (with graduate competencies).
-Three Master's level Programmes: MA Special Educational Needs and Inclusion; MA Education; MA Disability and Mental Health Social Work (new for 2022-23 entry).
-Plus our professional doctorate Doctor of Education.
+These are three undergraduate Programmes: BA (Hons) Education, SEN and Mental Health; BA (Hons) Children Young People and Society; BA (Hons) Early Years Education and Care (with graduate competencies).
+Our Education Master's level suite: MA Education (full time and part time) and our MRes Education.
+Plus our professional doctorate - Doctor of Education.

 After a career in senior management in the private sector, I returned to education as a mature student in 2011.
 Following completion of a Foundation Degree in Supporting Learning (distinction) at York St John University, I gained a BA Hons (first class) in Children, Young People and Families and was awarded the Faculty of Education and Theology Vice Chancellor’s Medal in 2014.